Hugh de Puiset: Bishop of Durham under Henry II

-In ecclesiastical affairs, Hugh attended the 1163 Council of Tours that was held by Pope Alexander III.
-In 1179 he attended the Lateran Council at Rome.
+In ecclesiastical affairs, Hugh attended the 1163 Council of Tours, which was held by Pope Alexander III.
+In 1179 he attended the Lateran Council in Rome.
 It was while he was there that he became involved in the conflict between the king of Scots and the chapter of St Andrews over the election of the bishop of St Andrews.
 The king wanted his chaplain, another Hugh, and the chapter wanted John the Scot.
 The pope ordered Puiset to compel the king to obey, but in 1183 the controversy was solved by a compromise.

 When King Richard I began his reign in 1189, Hugh bought the offices of Earl of Northumbria and Sheriff of Northumberland.
-Hugh paid 2000 pounds for the office, and paid a further 1000 pounds for the office of Justiciar and a release from his crusading vow.
-The charter granting Hugh the earldom mentioned that Richard had invested the bishop with the earldom "by the sword and ring" which is the earliest mention in a charter of that method of investing an honour.
+Hugh paid 2000 pounds for the office and a further 1000 pounds for the office of Justiciar and a release from his crusading vow.
+The charter granting Hugh the earldom mentioned that Richard had invested the bishop with the earldom "by the sword and ring", which is the earliest mention in a charter of that method of investing an honour.
 Richard also filled the office of Archbishop of York, which had been vacant since 1181, with Richard's illegitimate half-brother Geoffrey.
 The continued vacancy at York had increased Hugh's power, as he had no superior as long as there was no archbishop.
 For two years, Geoffrey was unable to secure consecration, but in 1191, a new pope, Celestine III was elected and Celestine consecrated Geoffrey and ordered Hugh to submit to Geoffrey.

 Hugh shared the office of justiciar with William de Mandeville, but Mandeville died soon after taking office.
 Richard then promoted William Longchamp to share the office with Hugh.
 The two men did not get along, and in March 1190 Richard split the authority, giving Hugh authority north of the Humber River and giving authority over the rest of England to Longchamp.
 This arrangement was not permanent, and Longchamp outmanoeuvred Hugh to become sole justiciar by the middle of 1190.
 Longchamp arrested Hugh for overstepping his authority and made him surrender his castle, his earldom and hostages, although the real cause wasn't overstepping authority but Longchamp's animosity towards Hugh.
 William of Newburgh, the medieval chronicler, felt that a bishop taking the office of Justiciar was wrong, and stated that God would not accept the loyalties of "a bishop who wishes to please both the heavenly and the earthly king."

 When Prince John, Richard's younger brother, rebelled during King Richard's captivity in 1193, Hugh opposed the rebellion.
 Hugh attacked some of John's northern holdings.
-In concert with Archbishop Geoffrey he laid siege to Tickhill Castle.
+In concert with Archbishop Geoffrey he laid siege to Tickhill Castle in South Yorkshire.